Is Car Scanner compatible with my car? I receive lot’s of e-mails with this question and it’s not as easy as it seems.

 Diagnosis based on the OBDII standard is universal.
 The ELM327 chip doesn’t care what vehicle it is connected.
 Communication protocols, parameters and sensors are regulated by the standard.
 The list of supported parameters reported by the car itself.

-But in addition to the OBDII diagnostics most cars support advanced diagnostics in “dealer” mode.
+But in addition to the OBDII diagnostics most cars support advanced diagnostics in “manufacturer” mode.